ArchipelProject/puppet-archipel/README.md

 4. `cd vagrant/archipel`
 5. Bring up the environment with `vagrant up`
 6. Your Archipel hacking environment will be ready in minutes.
+7. Archipel source code is located in vagrant/archipel/Archipel.
+All modifications to the Archipel Agent code will be applied to all VMs.
+Have fun!